 Terror Mountain, Wales

 In the mountains of the scenic town of Aberystwyth, something scary stirs; the new annual festival that celebrates a terrifying horror experience.
-Terror Mountain has not just one, but five horror experiences, including; ‘The Unknown’ a scary sci-fi conspiracy, the ‘Virus’ zombie run, ‘Cursed’ a nightmarish ghost story, ‘Night Stalker’ the Victorian murder mystery and ‘Face it Alone’, a terrifying zombie blackout!
+Terror Mountain has not just one, but four horror experiences, three of which are brand new for 2018, including: ‘The Unknown’ a scary sci-fi conspiracy, 'Retribution' - where descending into the depths of the underworld you'll be 'purged of your sins', ‘Summoning' - a nightmarish seance, and ‘Relic' - a museum full of ancient and terrifying curiosities.
 Be warned, this is a truly scary experience and only suitable for children aged 12 and over.
-Under 15s also require an adult within their group.
+Under 15s require an adult within their group.

 Terror Mountain is open on select dates throughout October.
 Visit their website and book your tickets online today.
 Based at the Silver Mountain Experience, Terror Mountain is just over 20 minutes from Brynowen Holiday Park, where you can enjoy relaxing strolls along the beach overlooking Cardigan Bay – you’ll need it after this experience!